Bayesian Optimization Algorithms for Accelerator Physics: Acquisition Function Definition

 In the case where data can be queried at different fidelities (quantified by a parameter $s$ ; see section \ref{subsec:multi_fidelity_modeling}), the BO algorithm needs to choose both the input parameter $\boldsymbol{x}$ and the fidelity $s$ for each evaluation of the objective function.
 In addition to balancing exploration and exploitation, the algorithm must also balance the cost of an evaluation at a given fidelity with the corresponding information gain at the target (highest) fidelity.
 For instance, in the case where $s$ represents the resolution of a numerical simulation, there is a trade-off between low-resolution simulations that provide low-fidelity information at a reduced computational cost, and high-resolution simulations that provide high-fidelity information at an increased computational cost.
 If low-fidelity objective function values are strongly correlated with high-fidelity objective function values, BO can leverage low-fidelity approximations of the objective function to reduce the cost of optimization.

 One simple way to handle this trade-off is to opt to use repeated fixed-size batches of low-fidelity and high-fidelity evaluations \cite{letham_bayesian_2019}.
-For instance multi-fidelity Bayesian optimization was run with repeated batches of 96 low-cost, low-fidelity simulations and 3 high-cost, high-fidelity simulations, in order to optimize the performance of a laser-plasma accelerator \cite{ferran_pousa_bayesian_2023}.
+For example, multi-fidelity Bayesian optimization was run using a multi-task GP model with repeated batches of 96 low-cost, low-fidelity simulations and 3 high-cost, high-fidelity simulations, in order to optimize the performance of a laser-plasma accelerator \cite{ferran_pousa_bayesian_2023}.
 In this case, the acquisition function was a modified version of EI \cite{letham_bayesian_2019}, whereby only the highest-fidelity evaluations are considered when determining the optimal previously observed point $f(\boldsymbol{x}^*)$.
 In this particular example, the multi-objective Bayesian optimization was observed to require 7$\times$ less computational resources to find an optimal accelerator configuration, compared to single-fidelity Bayesian optimization based only on high-cost, high-fidelity simulations \cite{ferran_pousa_bayesian_2023}.